-The Process Equipment Group sells equipment and systems throughout the world to a wide variety of industrial and engineering customers using a combination of direct sales and a global network of independent sales representatives and distributors.
+The Process Equipment Group sells equipment and systems throughout the world using a combination of direct sales and a global network of independent sales representatives and distributors.
 A part of the Process Equipment Group's sales, especially in North America, is made through independent sales representatives who are compensated by commission.
 In situations where a representative purchases equipment and resells it as a distributor, the product is sold at a price net of commission, depending on the type of product sold.

-Due to the nature of the Process Equipment Group's business, equipment and systems orders are often for unique, engineered-to-order items.
+Equipment and systems orders are often for unique, engineered-to-order items.
 Therefore, the Process Equipment Group does not typically maintain significant amounts of raw material and component stock inventory on hand at any one time, except to cover replacement part orders.
-Products are either assembled and tested at Process Equipment Group facilities and then shipped to a customer or they are assembled at the customer's desired location.
+Products are either assembled and tested at Process Equipment Group facilities and then shipped to a customer or are assembled at the customer's desired location.

-Future revenue for the Process Equipment Group is influenced by order backlog because of the lead time involved in fulfilling engineered-to-order equipment for customers.
+We expect that future revenue associated with the Process Equipment Group will be influenced by order backlog because of the lead time involved in fulfilling engineered-to-order equipment for customers.
 Though backlog can be an indicator of future revenue, it does not include projects and parts orders that are booked and shipped within the same quarter.
-The timing of order placement, size, extent of customization, and customer delivery dates can create fluctuations in backlog and revenue.
-Revenue attributable to backlog is also affected by foreign exchange fluctuations for orders denominated in currencies other than United States ("U.S.") dollars.
+The timing of order placement, size of order, extent of customization, and customer delivery dates can create fluctuations in backlog and revenue.
+Revenue attributable to backlog may also be affected by foreign exchange fluctuations for orders denominated in currencies other than United States ("U.S.") dollars.